cinnabar-forge/t2006/README.md

 _By Cinnabar Forge_

+**DISCLAIMER**: Until version 1.0.0, all versions below should be considered unstable and are subject to change.

 A small, low-opinionated static site generator for showcasing your projects.

 You can change sections quantity, text, colors (dark-theme ready) and fonts for headers and text.